 - Rocky Horror Costume Instructions by [Sugarsh0x] http://www.angelfire.com/nj/RHPSColumbia/index.html

 This is a page on how to make quick and dirty Rocky Horror costumes.
-I won't vouch for its accuracy, but if you need a costume and you don't have time to do it the anal way, this should help.
+I won't vouch for its accuracy, but if you need a costume fast, check it out.
+Hasn't been touched in years.

 - RHPS Costume Ideas http://members.tripod.com/~ScabbyDoo/costumes